joefg/joefg.github.io/index.md

 of Essex, my research area being in the use of pose estimation algorithms to detect feeding periods of livestock.

-For a more up-to-date summary of what I've been up to, have read the [Now page](./now).
+For a more up-to-date summary of what I've been up to, read the [Now page](./now).